• AWS at Scale

 • Is there backing from the board?
 Why it’s important, and how to check for it.

-• Finding the mechanism for change.
+• Mechanisms for change.

 • Building and engaging with your stakeholders.

-• Defining and aligning your standards.
+• Defining and aligning your standard.

-• Aligning your standards with enterprise level principles.
+• Aligning standards with enterprise level principles.

-• Defining and building your communication strategy.
+• Defining and building a communication strategy.

-• Building a provider / consumer model.
+• A Cloud platform provider / consumer model.

 • Reusable Infrastructure as Code modules.